jhuckaby/pixl-server-web/README.md

 ## Performance Threshold Logging

-In addition to [Transaction Logging](#transaction-logging), pixl-server-web can also log performance metrics for some requests, if the total request elapsed time meets or exceeds a custom threshold.
+In addition to [Transaction Logging](#transaction-logging), pixl-server-web can also log performance metrics for certain requests, if the total request elapsed time meets or exceeds a custom threshold.
 This allows you to log only "slow" requests, i.e. those possibly requiring investigation.
 This is an optional feature which is disabled by default.
 To enable it, set the [http_log_perf](#http_log_perf) configuration property to `true`, and then set the [http_perf_threshold_ms](#http_perf_threshold_ms) property to the desired logging threshold in milliseconds.
 Example:

 ```js
 {